Ernest Brougham Docker: Biography

 Docker was the oldest son of New South Wales pastoralist and politician Joseph Docker, and his second wife Matilda née Brougham.
-He was born at his father's estate "Thornthwaite", near Scone, in the Upper Hunter Region of New South Wales.
+He was born at his father's estate "Thornthwaite", near Scone, in the Hunter Valley of New South Wales.
 He graduated B.A. in 1863 and M.A. in 1865 from St Paul's College, University of Sydney.

 Docker was a cricketer in his younger days.
 He played one first-class match for New South Wales in February 1863.

 Docker was admitted to the colonial Bar on 28 June 1867.
 He was crown prosecutor for the northern district (1875), the south-western district (1878), and judge of the District Court and chairman of Quarter Sessions for the north-western district (1881).
 From 1884 to 1912 he was in the western district.
 He retired in 1918.

 Following the pioneering lead of his father Joseph in this field in Australia, Docker took a great interest in photography.
 He joined the Royal Society of New South Wales in 1876 and was president of the Photographic Society of New South Wales from 1894 to 1907.

 He married Clarissa Mary Tucker in 1873.
 She died in June 1918.
 They had seven daughters and two sons.
 He died at his home in the harbourside suburb of Elizabeth Bay in August 1923, aged 81.